 When you ask us to take over, we send your existing accountant a letter — usually called an ethical-clearance request or professional-clearance request.
 It's a one-page email that says: this client has engaged us, please confirm there's no professional reason we shouldn't accept, and please forward the working papers we'll need to do their next return.

 Every registered tax agent in Australia is bound by the Tax Practitioners Board's Code of Professional Conduct, and most are also members of a professional body (CA ANZ, CPA Australia, or IPA) whose ethics code — APES 110 — covers the same ground.
-Both frameworks require your previous accountant to respond, cooperate, and hand over the records we've asked for.
-They cannot withhold those records as leverage for unpaid fees — that's a separate commercial dispute, and the records have to come across regardless.
+Both frameworks require your previous accountant to respond, cooperate, and hand over the records we've asked for in good faith.

 What we actually need from them